 Safari Hair Removal Roller

 The standard sticky roller, we all know it and love it.
-Perforated sheets of sticky paper are designed to glide across the fabric and snatch up and loosen the hair.
+Perforated sheets of sticky paper are designed to glide across the fabric, snatch up, and loosen the hair.

 It’s simple, it’s disposable, and it’s great for travelling and quick clean-ups.
 Keep one in the car, by the front door, in your purse, and even at work.